 “But as I sit here today, I’m not overly confident we’ll get there,” Kelly said.

-However, sustainment officials with Lockheed Martin (the company that builds the F-35), they believe they can reach the goal under a new Performance-Based Logistics (PBL) proposal, which the USAF is evaluating.
+However, sustainment officials with Lockheed Martin (the company that builds the F-35) believe they can reach the goal under a new Performance-Based Logistics (PBL) proposal, which the USAF is evaluating.
 An earlier version of the PBL pitch, which company officials had previously said was the only way they’d hit the cost per flying hour target was previously rejected by the F-35 Joint Program Office.
 The target is expressed in 2012 base-year dollars.

 Kelly also fears that the US won’t have the “courage” to field a new fighter based on NGAD technologies before China, America’s “pacing threat” adversary, starts deploying one.